Hong Kong police arrest 300 as thousands protest over security laws

 Many shops, banks and offices closed early.

-The latest protests follow the Chinese government’s proposal for national security legislation aimed at tackling secession, subversion and terrorism in Hong Kong, terms officials in both Hong Kong and Beijing have used increasingly in regard to the pro-democracy protests.
+The latest protests follow the Chinese government’s proposal for national security legislation aimed at tackling secession, subversion and terrorism in Hong Kong.

 The planned laws could see Chinese intelligence agencies set up bases in Hong Kong.